hwelch-fle/cim-spec/docs/v3/CIMRenderers.md

 ## CIMChartRenderer
-#### Represents chart renderer which contains properties common to all symbolizers that depict some feature value as a chart drawn on top of the feature itself.
+#### Depicts feature values as a chart drawn over the feature itself.

 ### CIMRenderer